 If your baby is having a hard time reaching out for toys, read our article How To Help Baby Reach for Toys

-If your baby is 10-12 months old and still not able to release objects on purpose, have them evaluated by an occupational therapist!
+Of course all babies develop at their own pace, but if your baby is 10-12 months old and still not able to release objects on purpose, talk to your healthcare provider and have them evaluated by an occupational therapist!
 Questions?
 Contact us here!

 This post contains affiliate links